mozilla/pontoon/README.md

 Pontoon is a translation management system used and developed by the [Mozilla localization community](https://pontoon.mozilla.org/).
-It specializes in open source localization that is driven by the community and uses version-control systems for storing translations.
+It specializes in open source localization that is driven by the community and uses version control systems for storing translations.

 [📚 **Documentation**](https://mozilla-pontoon.readthedocs.io/)